zyedidia/micro/runtime/help/colors.md

   make sure your terminal supports true color before using it and that the MICRO_TRUECOLOR environment variable is set to 1 before starting micro.

-* monokai: this is the monokai colorscheme and is micro's default colorscheme (as well as sublime text's).
+* monokai: this is the monokai colorscheme, you may recognize it as sublime text's default colorscheme.
 It requires true color to look perfect, but the 256 color approximation looks very good as well.

 * atom-dark-tc: this colorscheme is based off of Atom's "dark" colorscheme.